pip-webui/pip-webui-tutorial/step4/Readme.md

 }
 ```

-When you rebuild and reopen the application you shall see the following result:
+When you rebuild and reopen the application, you will see the following result:

 ![Page 4](artifacts/page4.png)

-### Continue
+### Continue to step 5

-[Go to step 5](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step5/) to add settings page.
+[Go to step 5](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step5/) to add the settings page.